-The last summer was fairly successful for WhatsApp, as the app was ranked first in the social networking category in Apple’s App Store.
-The messaging app took the decisive first spot with 11.58 million downloads during July, while Facebook messenger, its parent company’s product, had 9.62 million downloads during the same period.
+The summer of 2018 was fairly successful for WhatsApp, as the app was ranked first in the social networking category in Apple’s App Store.
+The messaging app took the decisive first spot with 11.58 million downloads during July, while Facebook Messenger, its parent company’s product, had 9.62 million downloads during the same period.

 WhatsApp trends point that, during July of 2018, the platform was ranked fourth on the list of the most popular messaging apps in the US.
 WhatsApp users visited the app 115.9 times per month on average.
 The third spot on the list was taken by Snapchat, with an average user checking the app 133.9 times in a month.
 WeChat took the second place, while Facebook’s Messenger was the top choice among the US users.

 40. 80% of UK adults aged 18-24 were WhatsApp users in January 2018.